AnoojBiju/Openwrt-Prplmesh/CONTRIBUTING.md

 Unfortunately, gitlab doesn't have an easy way to make such a distinction, so reviewers have to mention explicitly when a suggestion is optional.
 For issues that can be addressed later, it is acceptable to create a new JIRA task for them, then resolve the comment by pointing to the new JIRA task that will address those comments.

-If you make more changes after a merge request is moved out of "WIP" state, do not rebase or amend.
+If you make more changes after a merge request is moved out of "Draft" state, do not rebase or amend.
 This will allow reviewers to easily see the differences compared to their previous review.
 Instead, create additional commits with `git commit --fixup <sha1 of commit to fix> -e`.
 Do _not_ add a Signed-off-by to these commits.